VuNKhoi/AviationMap/docs/testing.md

 - `integration_test/`: End-to-end integration tests.

 ## CI/CD Integration
-- GitHub Actions runs all tests on every push and pull request.
+- GitHub Actions runs all tests, lints, and coverage on every push and pull request.
 - Automated coverage reporting and linting are included in CI/CD workflows.

-## How to Run Tests
+## Running & Adding Tests
 ```bash
 flutter test
 flutter test test/widget_test.dart
 flutter test test/feature_map_test.dart
 ```

-## How to Add Tests
 - Add new tests in the corresponding feature folder under `test/`.
 - Use provider overrides and fake services for deterministic results.
-- Test that splash screen displays on launch and transitions to map screen after delay.
 - For integration tests, use the `integration_test/` folder and follow Flutter's integration test setup.

 ## Coverage
 - All critical flows, error handling, and UI states should be covered.
 - Use coverage tools (e.g., `flutter test --coverage`) to monitor and improve coverage.

----
 ## Best Practices
-- Always write tests for new features and bug fixes to maintain code quality.
+- Always write tests for new features and bug fixes.
-- Use clear, descriptive test names and organize related tests with `group()` for better readability and maintenance.
+- Use clear, descriptive test names and organize related tests with `group()` for readability.
 - Mock dependencies and avoid real network or platform calls to keep tests fast and reliable.
-- Address all failing tests promptly, unless they are deprecated or integration-only.
+- Address all failing tests promptly.

 ---
-See README.md and docs/testing.md for more details.
+See [README.md](../README.md) and [architecture.md](architecture.md) for more details.